What Is The Derivative Of Absolute Value

 • -x, if x < 0

 This creates a V-shaped graph with its vertex at the origin.
-The derivative of a function measures the rate at which the function changes with respect to its input.
-For smooth functions, this is straightforward, but the absolute value function introduces a point of non-differentiability at x = 0.
+Consider this: the derivative of a function measures the rate at which the function changes with respect to its input.
+Think about it: for smooth functions, this is straightforward, but the absolute value function introduces a point of non-differentiability at x = 0.
 To understand why, we must analyze the behavior of the function on either side of this point.

 Steps to Find the Derivative of Absolute Value